 |African Wild Dog||Mbwa mwitu|

 So what is next after you manage to memorize all these animal names in Swahili?
-You can improve your knowledge of Swahili by downloading Ling App for free.
-Why Ling App?
-It's because it offers many features that can help you learn Swahili and 60 other languages, like audio files, quizzes, exercises, and many more.
+You can improve your knowledge of Swahili by downloading Ling app for free.
+Why should you use the Ling app?
+It’s because it offers many features that can help you learn Swahili and 60+ other languages, like audio files, quizzes, exercises, and many more.
 A sweet deal to get you to master a language at your own pace.